Sve | En | Ru

 Kuvaus:

-The goal of the Finnish Divers’ Federation''s Citizen Science Diver course is to teach the basics of the scientific approach as well as the methodology of sub-aquatic scientific work.
+The goal of the Finnish Divers’ Federation''''s Citizen Science Diver course is to teach the basics of the scientific approach as well as the methodology of sub-aquatic scientific work.
 The course prepares divers to act as members of scientific diving teams using proper equipment and techniques, and to understand legal aspects and responsibilities relevant to scientific diving.
 The training includes communication, documentation, mapping, and surveying under water as well as the handling of basic scientific tools.

 The course covers 15 hours of f2f-theory, dyykki e-learning, and 8 open water dives with varying task loads.